About Louisa Riches

 Before becoming a lawyer, Louisa was one of the founders of award-winning Unlimited Theatre and chaired the board of trustees meetings until 2016.

-Louise teaches professional and vocational subjects to postgraduate students.
+Louisa teaches professional and vocational as well as academic subjects to postgraduate students.

 Louisa teaches International Human Rights Law, Public Law and Employment Law.
 On the Legal Practice Course, Louisa teaches Employment Law and Practice, Solicitors Accounts and Writing.